mcdemarco/cardpen/doc/index.md

-CardPen includes presets for most common (and many uncommon) card sizes, as well as custom sizes, circular cards, bleed support, zipping of your generated images, and turning your BGG game collection into cards.
+CardPen includes presets for most common (and many uncommon) card sizes, as well as custom sizes, circular cards, bleed support, zipping of your generated images, and turning your BoardGameGeek game collection into cards.

 ## Where

 CardPen is available online at [cardpen.mcdemarco.net](http://cardpen.mcdemarco.net/);
-you can also download the project from BitBucket and run it locally.
+you can also download the project [from BitBucket](https://bitbucket.org/mcdemarco/cardpen) and run it locally.

 ## Why